tiredofit/docker-self-service-password/README.md

 # Prerequisites

+This image assumes that you are using a reverse proxy such as [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and optionally the [Let's Encrypt Proxy Companion @ https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) in order to serve your pages.
+However, it will run just fine on it's own if you map appropriate ports.

-This image relies on an external LDAP Server, external SMTP Server, and is meant to be run behind a reverse SSL Proxy such as nginx-proxy.
+This image also relies on an external LDAP Server, external SMTP Server.

 # Installation